empriselab/RCareWorld/README.md

 - Create a conda environment with Python 3.10: `conda create -n rcareworld python=3.10`
 - Install the requirements: `cd pyrcareworld` and then `pip install -r requirements.txt`
 - Install pyrcareworld: `pip install -e .`
+- Verify the installation works: Navigate to `pyrcareworld/pyrcareworld/demo/examples` folder, and frun `python test_scene.py`.
+You should expect to see the RCareWorld Unity executable window pop up with a white cube.

 # Get Started with the Examples
 Check the examples in `pyrcareworld/pyrcareworld/demo/examples` folder.